pola-rs/polars/README.md

 ## Blazingly fast in memory DataFrames in Rust

 Polars is a DataFrames library implemented in Rust, using Apache Arrow as backend.
-It's focus is being a fast in memory DataFrame library.
+Its focus is being a fast in memory DataFrame library.

 Polars is in rapid development, but it already supports most features needed for a useful DataFrame library.
 Do you mis something, please make an issue and/or sent a PR.